hepter/cardon/README.md

 [![Npm Version][npm-version-image]][npm-version-url] [![License][license-image]][license-url]

-## About

-Create reusable asynchronous functional cards.

-Allows to create the cards used on the pages once and allows them to be called as an async function on all screens.
+# Cardon: Reusable Asynchronous Functional Cards

+Cardon is a tool that allows you to create reusable cards that can be used as asynchronous functions on any screen.

 ## Demo

+You can check out a live demo of Cardon on CodeSandbox.

 [![Edit Example Usage - cardon](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/example-usage-cardon-u60wc?fontsize=14&hidenavigation=1&theme=dark)

 ## Installation

-Install cardon as a dependency
+To use Cardon in your project, install it as a dependency using either Yarn or NPM.

 ```shell
 # Yarn
 $ yarn add cardon